-B. Students
+2. Students

-Students who experience sexual harassment in the academic environment (by a faculty member, administrator, campus visitor or other student) are urged to report such conduct to the vice president of student affairs or designee at each individual campus.
-A student may also contact the Maricopa Community Colleges EEO/AA Office to obtain the name and phone number of the college official designated to respond to sexual harassment complaints.
+Students who experience sexual harassment or sexual assault in a school's education program and activities (by a faculty member, administrator, campus visitor or other student) are urged to report such conduct to the Title IX Coordinator, who is the vice president of student affairs at each college.
+A student may also contact the MCCCD EEO/AA Office to obtain the name and phone number of the college official designated to respond to sexual harassment complaints.

-C. General - Applicable to Both Employees and Students
+3. General - Applicable to Both Employees and Students

-Complaints will be investigated according to procedures established by the Maricopa Community Colleges EEO/AA Office.
-Copies of these procedures may be obtained in the college president's office, Office of the Vice President of Student Affairs and the Maricopa Community Colleges EEO/AA Office.

-The college/center/MCCCD will investigate all complaints as professionally and expeditiously as possible.

-Where investigation confirms the allegations, appropriate responsive action will be taken by the college/center/MCCCD.
+- A. Complaints will be investigated according to procedures established by the Maricopa Community Colleges EEO/AA Office.
+Copies of these procedures may be obtained in the college president's office, Office of the Vice President of Student Affairs and the Maricopa Community Colleges EEO/ AA Office. - B. The college/center/MCCCD will investigate all complaints in a prompt, thorough, and impartial manner. - C. Where investigation confirms the allegations, appropriate responsive action will be taken by the college/center/MCCCD.